How a Narcissist Affects Custody

 According to the American Psychological Association’s Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), someone with a narcissistic personality has a grandiose sense of self-importance that exaggerates their achievements and talents.
 People demonstrating narcissistic tendencies often expect to be recognized as superior without commensurate achievements and may be preoccupied with fantasies of unlimited success, power, brilliance, beauty, or love.

 This type of attitude could complicate the custody agreement drafting process as a narcissist may be inclined to believe that they are the child’s best option and fight for full custody at every turn.
 Whether or not a person is diagnosed with narcissism by a licensed and practicing psychologist and psychiatrist, many parents exhibit some of these behaviors during custody hearings and divorce proceedings.
 Disparaging comments about the one parent and other manipulative and alienating behaviors are often another way how a narcissist affects custody agreements.
+A parental rights attorney could assess a particular case to help determine if narcissism is present in a divorce and affecting the children.

-Fighting for Custody Against a Narcissist
+Fighting in a Custody Battle with a Narcissist

 The process of securing child custody against a narcissist is essentially the same as with anybody else.
 Both parents must either agree on a custody plan during mediation and take it to court to be approved, or they must fight over the specifics of their arrangement during litigation.